Parscale is an ancient Norman name that arrived in England

 Early History of the Parscale family

-This web page shows only a small excerpt of our Parscale research.Another 171 words (12 lines of text) are included under the topic Early Parscale History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Parscale research.Another 87 words (6 lines of text) covering the years 1361, 1333 and 1347 are included under the topic Early Parscale History in all our PDF Extended History products and printed products wherever possible.

 Parscale Spelling Variations